darrenjw/metagenomics/Advanced.md

 * Tools from population ecology are useful for understanding the biodiversity represented by metagenomic samples
 * The R statistical language has many packages which make it easy to do a range of exploratory data analysis tasks associated with species abundance data
 * Bayesian hierarchical modelling properly models and propagates the uncertainties inherent in the analysis of sample species abundance data
-* Software for Bayesian modelling of species diversity exists now, but more complete and robust software is under development
+* Software for Bayesian modelling of species diversity exists now, but more complete and robust software is under development...

+## Acknowledgements

 This is joint work with [Tom Curtis](http://www.ncl.ac.uk/ceg/role/profile/tomcurtis.html) and Peter Sutovsky, funded jointly with the EBI by the BBSRC BBR grant: [EBI Metagenomics Portal](http://www.bbsrc.ac.uk/research/grants-search/AwardDetails/?FundingReference=BB/M011453/1) led by [Rob Finn](http://www.ebi.ac.uk/about/people/rob-finn) at the [EBI](http://www.ebi.ac.uk/).